jadon-binda/jadon-binda/README.md

 ## Jadon Binda

 Hi Devs and Community!
 Welcome to my github page!<br>
-My name is Jadon, live in BH 🇧🇷, a Galo supporter and I love sports (more watching than doing), specially ⚽ and 🏀.<br>
+My name is Jadon, live in BH 🇧🇷, love sports, specially ⚽ and 🏀, watching movies and reading books about history, spirituality and philosophy.<br>
+I'm looking for an first opportunity in the development area.
+I graduated in Information Systems at Fumec and studied software development (FullStack) at [Cubos Academy](https://cubos.academy/).<br> I love to learn and I never stop studying.
+I'm currently taking courses on Udemy and Cubos Academy and preparing for public tenders.<br>
-I'm looking for an opportunity in the development area and at the moment I'm studying software development (full stack) at [Cubos Academy](https://cubos.academy/).<br> My dream is one day be able to use technology to collaborate with nature, the environment and sustainability.
+My dream is one day be able to use technology to collaborate with nature, the environment and sustainability.

 <hr>